Court: San Francisco can’t be sued over immigrant shooting

 He is also facing federal gun charges to which he has pleaded not guilty.

 The gun used in the fatal shooting belonged to a U.S. Bureau of Land Management ranger who reported it stolen from his car parked in San Francisco.
-Steinle’s parents also sued the federal government for negligence because the ranger had allegedly left the gun in plain view in an unlocked car on a downtown street.
-That suit is moving forward.
+Steinle’s parents also named the federal government as a defendant in their lawsuit because the ranger had allegedly left the gun in plain view in an unlocked car on a downtown street.
+That part of the lawsuit is moving forward.